xwu/xwu-swift-numerics/integers-part-1.md

 > In many other "C family" languages, leading `0` is used as an octal prefix.
 > That is, numeric constants written with a leading `0` are [interpreted in base
 > 8][ref 2-1].
-This has been a source of unintended error and confusion, and
+This has been a source of error and confusion, and Swift does not
-> Swift does not perpetuate the convention.
+> perpetuate the convention.

 Negative values can be represented by prepending the hyphen-minus character (`-`).
 This is considered to be part of the integer literal.
 In other words, the